aurelian/bombinate/README.md

-# bombinate
+## bombinate

-The github star
+bom•bi•nate (bŏmˈbĭ-nātˌ)

-## Overview
+  v.
+To buzz; hum

-bombinate was wotd on 7th of Dec on http://dictionary.reference.com
+bombinate was word of the day on 7th of Dec on http://dictionary.reference.com

-## Setup
+### Setup

 To get an interactive development environment run: